Blue Bell Creameries: Return to shelves and current news

 In March 2018, the company began distribution to much of Indiana, midsection of Kentucky and northern New Mexico.

 In March 2019, the company resumed distribution to much of the Virginia area, northeastern North Carolina and greater Kansas City.

+In July 2019, Blue Bell Creameries faced backlash after an internet video went viral of a teenager licking a tub of Blue Bell's ice cream then proceeding to place the tub back into the freezer.
+The location of the event took place at a Walmart in Lufkin, Texas.
+The individual was later arrested.
+After the incident, multiple individuals trying to copy the viral act, resulting in more individuals being jailed.
+These incidents resulted in severe negative reactions asserting that violating food in such a manner is dangerous to the public health, along with criticisms that not enough action was being taken to punish offenders, and against Blue Bell for not protecting their ice cream with a plastic seal.

 In March 2022, the company resumed distribution to Clark & Nye counties in Nevada, but there may be possible expansion to greater Los Angeles, California.

 In mid-April 2023, distribution returned to Wichita, Kansas.